 Lavender leaves and flowers are beautifully scented.
 Place dried leaves and flowers into small cotton bags to make your own lavender bags or add to your recipes when baking.

 Nasturtiums The round, edible broad leaves of the nasturtium have a wonderful peppery tang and are high in vitamin C. They are excellent used as a story prop for a lily-pad when teaching about frogs or fairytales!
 Used to garnish salad, their exotic edible flowers are coloured bright orange, red and yellows.
-Nasturtiums are cheap, easy to grown and will spread, climbing up walls and fences and provide ground cover.
+Nasturtiums are cheap, easy to grow and will spread, climbing up walls and fences and provide ground cover.
 Their seeds can be harvested for planting the following year or you can make picked capers.

 Courgette flowers.
 These wonderful, large, bright yellow/orange flowers are very tactile and packed with nutrients.
 I use them when teaching about Christopher Columbus who bought the courgette over from Central and South America.